Bickenhill: History

 The settlement is of Anglo-Saxon origin, and historically the parish included the manors of Church Bickenhill, Hill Bickenhill, Middle Bickenhill, Marston Culy (now Marston Green), and Wavers Marston.
+The toponym 'Bickenhill' is derived from the Old English meaning 'Bica's hill', with it spelt as Bichehelle in the Domesday Book of 1086.

 The manor of Bickenhill was held by Edward the Confessor, by Alward, and then by Turchil.
 The manor was recorded as Bichehelle in the Domesday Book of 1086.
 The descendants of Turchil, the Arden family, settled in the area and adopted the surname 'de Bickenhill,' though spelt differently.
 The name developed into de Bickenhill in the 13th century.
 In 1295, Alice de Langley gave herself the title Lady of Bickenhill.
 A manor then developed in Bickenhill and by the 15th century, there were two manors.
 It is believed that both manors shared rights by the end of the century.
 The manors no longer existed by the end of the 16th century.

-The parish of Bickenhill also included Lyndon (or Lyndon Quarter), a detached portion of the parish two miles west.
-Lyndon was transferred from Bickenhill to Solihull in 1874.
-Its northern section was later transferred to Birmingham in 1931, while the south became part of Olton, now a suburb of Birmingham.
-In 1928, Marston Green became a separate ecclesiastical parish, and in 1932, part of Elmdon was added to Bickenhill.

 The parish maintained a rural setting in the 19th century but began to develop in the early 20th century into a populous area due to the industrial revolution.
 No railway station was opened near the village until Birmingham International at Birmingham Airport opened in 1976.
-The M42 motorway and the busy A45 road run close by to the east and north of the village respectively.
-Junction 6 of the M42 is known as the Bickenhill Interchange.

-It became part of the Metropolitan Borough of Solihull in 1974.